A Good Night’s Sleep Sets the Mood for the Whole Day.

 Our Final Return Policy Ranking:

 - Brooklinen: 9.5/10

 - Parachute: 8/10

 The Winner: Brooklinen

-As return policies go, Boll & Branch and Parachute both left something to be desired with 30 and 60 day returns.
+As return policies go, Parachute leaves something to be desired with 30 and 60 day returns.
 And although Buffy is the only brand that offers a trial period in addition to a return policy, it’s tough to beat Brooklinen’s year-long return policy.

 Category #4: Quality for Price